occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ### Write Condition

 A "write condition" can be used to specify conditional writes to the event store.
-Typically, the purpose of this would be to achieve [optimistic concurrent control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) (optimistic locking) of an event stream.
+Typically, the purpose of this would be to achieve [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) (optimistic locking) of an event stream.

 For example, image you have an `Account` to which you can deposit and withdraw money.
 A business rule says that it's not allowed to have a negative balance on an account.
 Now imagine an account that is shared between two persons and contains 20 EUR.
 Person "A" wants to withdraw 15 EUR and person "B" wants to withdraw 10 EUR.